andreineculau/love.js/README.md

 No tabs allowed.
 4 spaces indentation.
 No whitespace at the end of the line and no lines with only whitespaces.
-Use no more than 1 empty line to make code more readible.
+Use no more than 1 empty line to make code more readable.

 ## Brackets (round, square, curly)
-Braces should be surrounded by whitespace,
+Brackets should be surrounded by whitespace, except
-except when enclosed by other brackets or when used for function's arguments.
+when enclosed by other brackets or
+when denoting the beginning of a function's arguments.

 ## Braces (curly brackets)
 Same lines braces.